 Kamstrup has also sponsored water meters for the exhibition to secure a fair an automated measurement in the competition of making the best energy friendly house in Chile.

 "With the environmental challenges and scarcity of resources we are facing it is important to find the best among good ideas.

 Measuring the actual energy and water consumption allows us to do just that," explains Sales Manager, Ramón Lopez.
 The Intelligent Kamstrup meters also have alerts that prevent tampering and cheating.
 "We can guarantee that the measuring is 100% fair."

 "It is impressive to see the creativity and a good mix of design and sustainable thinking.
 With Construye Solar, Chile is not only activating intellectual capacity of its Universities but also showcasing good ideas for inspiration for other countries in Latin America.
-It takes courage to take the lead, but when the focus is to combine comfort, economical growth and green thinking it pays off in the long run," explains Sr. Vice President, Jesper Daugaard, from the Kamstrup headquarters in Denmark.
+It takes courage to take the lead, but when the focus is to combine comfort, economical growth and green thinking it pays off in the long run," explains Jesper Daugaard, Vice President Nordic Region, from the Kamstrup headquarters in Denmark.